gtuck/box-measurement-ta-l10/README.md

 * This command accepts all parameters from `calibrate_intrinsics`, `calibrate_depth`, and `measure` (use `-h` for details).
 For example:

-python improved_box_measurement.py full_run --dims 7,6 --size 0.025 --frames 15 --known_distance 0.75 --samples 30 --plane_thresh 0.015
+python improved_box_measurement.py full_run --dims 7,6 --size 0.025 --frames 15 --known_distance 0.75 --samples 30 --plane_thresh 0.015 --port /dev/ttyUSB0

 ## Troubleshooting & Tips

+* **Package Installation**: If you encounter an error, such as 'No matching distribution found for TauLidarCamera' when running 'pip install -r requirements.txt', double-check the package name in your `requirements.txt` file.
+It should be `TauLidarCamera` (case-sensitive).
+If issues persist, the package might require a specific Python version, OS, or an alternative installation method (check the package's official documentation or the Tau LiDAR camera manufacturer's website).
+Also, ensure `TauLidarCommon` is installed, as it's often a dependency of `TauLidarCamera`.

-* **Camera Connection**: Ensure the Tau LiDAR camera is properly connected before running the script.
-If you see "Error initializing Tau Camera", check the USB connection and drivers.
+* **Camera Connection**: Ensure the Tau LiDAR camera is connected correctly before running the script.
+If you see "Error initializing Tau Camera" or "No Tau Camera devices found", check the USB connection, drivers, and if you need to specify the `--port` argument.

 * **Lighting**: Use even, diffuse light for intrinsic calibration to improve checkerboard corner detection.

-* **Stability**: Keep the camera and targets (checkerboard, flat surface) steady during captures.
+* **Stability**: Keep the camera and targets (such as a checkerboard or flat surface) steady during captures.

 * **Clutter**: A clean, uncluttered tabletop or background yields better segmentation for box measurement.

 * **Calibration Accuracy**:

 * For intrinsic calibration, a low reprojection error (printed at the end) indicates good calibration.
-If the error is high (>1.0 pixels), re-calibrate with more varied checkerboard poses.
+If the error is high (>1.0 pixels), recalibrate with more varied checkerboard poses.

 * For depth scale calibration, a low standard deviation of scale samples (printed at the end) is desirable.
-If high, ensure the target surface is flat, static, and at the correct distance.
+If the target surface is high, ensure it is flat, static, and at the correct distance.

 * **Measurement Parameters**: If box measurement is not working well (e.g., not finding the box, or including parts of the table), try adjusting the following parameters for the `measure` command (or the equivalent parameters if using `full_run`):

-* `--plane_thresh`: If the table is not being removed properly, try slightly increasing or decreasing this value.
+* `--plane_thresh`: If the table is not being removed properly, try adjusting this value slightly to increase or decrease it.

 * `--cluster_eps`: If the box points are not being grouped together or too much noise is included, adjust this.
 Smaller values make clusters tighter.

 * `--cluster_min_points`: Minimum points to form a cluster.
-If your box is small or far away, you might need to decrease this.
+If your box is small or located far away, you may need to decrease this setting.

+* **Frame Data Issues**: If the script has trouble reading frames (e.g., "Failed to read frame" or errors in `get_frame_data`), it might be due to incorrect `FrameType` assumptions or how frame data (width, height, buffer) is accessed.
+Consult the TauLidarCamera SDK documentation for the correct `FrameType`s (e.g., `GRAYSCALE`, `AMPLITUDE`, `DISTANCE`) and how to interpret their frame objects correctly.

 ## Contributing